kashish14/ReflectAI/README.md

 | **2028+** | Ecosystem (white-label, marketplace).
 Predictive insights (misalignment, burnout, conflict signals).
 Cross-platform intelligence where users opt in. |

 Roadmap is product-led; engineering keeps the architecture ready for local-first, on-prem, and multi-region when the business demands it.

 ---

+## Non-Goals

+ReflectAI intentionally does **not** aim to:

+- Perform covert surveillance or behavioral scoring without consent
+- Monetize user data via advertising or resale
+- Replace human judgment with opaque AI scores
+- Optimize engagement at the expense of wellbeing

+These constraints are deliberate and shape both product and architecture decisions.

+---